WesleiRamos/ChallengeONESprint01/README.md

 # Challenge ONE Sprint 01

-Build a text encoder and decoder using Javascript, HTML and CSS.
+Build a text encoder and decoder using Javascript, HTML and CSS, to be more difficult I made a two way data binding system for textarea fields and for showing and hiding elements.

 ![](https://i.imgur.com/PtbUKXf.png)